 Temporomandibular joint and muscle disorders (TMJ/TMD)

-- Injury of the jaw or face
+- An injury of the jaw or face

-- Excess tension in the jaw muscles
+- Too much tension in the jaw muscles

 - Disturbed movement of the jaw joint

 - Arthritis or a swelling in the joint

 - Too much or not enough motion of the joint